Price Sensitivity in Leisure: 9 Key Factors for Your Pricing Strategy

 It's up to you to leverage them in your pricing strategy, but include them or not; we hope that you now have a better understanding of the psychological factors that contribute to the sense of price sensitivity.

-Do you have any questions regarding the topic, or would like to get help find the right pricing strategy for your venue?
-Then don't hesitate to talk to a member of our team, we are here for you!
+Want help finding the right pricing strategy for your venue?
+Then don't hesitate to talk to a member of our team; we are here for you!